bentsherman/tesseract/README.md

 ## Online Usage

 Tesseract is integrated into [Nextflow-API](https://github.com/SciDAS/nextflow-api), a workflow-as-a-service that allows you to run Nextflow pipelines through a browser interface atop any execution environment.
 Nextflow-API automatically collects execution traces, including any custom trace directives, and provides interfaces for visualizing performance data, training models, and downloading the raw data for manual analysis.
-Refer to the Nextflow-API repo for more information on these features.
+Refer to the Nextflow-API repo for more information.

+## Collecting System Metrics

+Trace directives allow you to collect features such as input parameters and input data characteristics, which will allow you to predict resource usage for different inputs.
+However, if you need to predict resource usage across different computing platforms, particularly runtime, you will also need system metrics such as FLOP rate, memory bandwidth, and disk bandwidth.

+We have developed a tool called [minibench](https://github.com/bentsherman/minibench) which allows you to collect metrics for a computing platform and incorporate those metrics into your prediction models as input features.
+Refer to the minibench repo for more information.